Rain724/AutoLN/README.md

 # AutoLN

-AutoLN is a script that, in conjunction with rTorrent's event system, will automatically sort and organize your downloads using symbolic links\* as they complete!
+AutoLN is a script that, designed in conjunction with rTorrent's event system\*, will automatically sort and organize your downloads using symbolic links\*\* as they complete!
 In its current state, the script supports the sorting of TV shows only, but support for music, movies, and more are in the works.
 AutoLN can also live along side any scripts you currently have in place.

+\* rTorrent is not required, though.
+AutoLN can be called from other scripts/applications too!
-\* Sorting/Organizing by copying is also supported.
+\*\* Sorting/Organizing by copying is also supported.

 ## Installation